Boreas618/Notes/operating-systems/introduction.md

   Asynchronism allows a system to initiate a task without waiting for it to complete.
 Once the task is initiated, the system can proceed to other tasks, returning to the original task once it is completed.

-## Interfaces

-* Command Interfaces
-  * Online Command Interface: user input commands.
-Preemptive/RT
-  * Offline Command Interface: batch processing command interface.
-Batch processing system
-* Programming Interfaces (Generalized Instruction)

-## **Kernel Components**

-* Timer Management
-* Interrupt Mechanism
-* Atomic Operation
-* System Data Structures

-## Evaluation Criteria of operating systems

-*   Reliability

-    Avalibility

-    MTTF (mean time to faliure)

-    MTTR (mean time to repair)
-*   Security

-    Enforcement: how the operating system ensures that only permitted actions are allowed
-*   Portability

-    A portable abstraction doesn’t change as the hardware changes

-    AMI (abstract machine interface): the interface provided by operating systems to applications

-    API (applicaiton programming interface): a key part of AMI

-    HAL (hardware abstraction layer): an operating system implement independent of the hardware details
-*   Performance

-    Overhead: the added resource cost of implementing an abstraction

-    One way to measure eﬃciency (or inversely, overhead) is the degree to which the abstraction impedes application performance.

-    Throughput: the rate at which a group of tasks can be completed

-    Predictability: whther the system’s response time or other performance metric is consistent over time

-    A proprietary system vs. an open system

-Modern operating system: time-sharing

 # OS Booting

-Use Linux as an example.
+When a computer is powered on, it undergoes a series of steps to initialize the hardware components and load the operating system.
+This process is known as OS booting.
+In this guide, we will use Linux as an example to explain this process in detail.

-## **BIOS/UEFI Initialization Phase**
+## BIOS/UEFI Initialization Phase

-**BIOS (Basic Input/Output System)** and **UEFI (Unified Extensible Firmware Interface)** serve as the cornerstone firmware interfaces in computer systems, playing the pivotal role of bootstrapping the computer by initializing all essential hardware components.
+BIOS (Basic Input/Output System) and UEFI (Unified Extensible Firmware Interface) are firmware interfaces that play a critical role in the boot process.
+They initialize the necessary hardware components and set the stage for the operating system to take over.
+Here's a step-by-step breakdown of the process:

-Upon powering up the computer, the firmware (either BIOS or UEFI) begins its process, with the **POST (Power-On Self-Test)** being the first step.
-POST is a diagnostic testing sequence responsible for conducting preliminary hardware checks.
-It ensures that all critical components like memory, processor, and storage devices are functioning properly.
-Once POST is successfully completed, the system then looks for a bootloader to initiate the operating system loading process.
+### Power-On and Initiation of Firmware

+Upon powering on the computer, the installed firmware—either BIOS or UEFI—initiates.
+This firmware acts as a bridge between the computer's hardware and the operating system, facilitating communication between the two.

+### POST (Power-On Self-Test)

+The firmware conducts the POST, a diagnostic procedure that checks the status and functionality of critical hardware components such as the memory, processor, and storage devices.
+This step ensures that the system is free of hardware issues before proceeding to the boot process.

+### Boot Device Selection and Boot Record Reading

+* BIOS Systems

+  1. **Boot Device Selection**: BIOS identifies the boot device from a predefined list stored in the CMOS memory, which retains information about the system's hardware configuration.

+  2. **Master Boot Record (MBR) Reading**: After the BIOS completes the POST and identifies the bootable device, it reads the MBR located on the primary storage device.
+The MBR contains a partition table that indicates the active partition where the operating system resides, as well as the first stage of the bootloader.
-For systems with a BIOS, the firmware checks the **Master Boot Record (MBR)** on the primary storage device.
-The MBR contains a partition table which identifies the active partition.
-The BIOS then reads the **Partition Boot Record (PBR)** of the active partition, which houses the bootloader necessary for loading the operating system.
+  3. **Partition Boot Record (PBR) Reading**: Following the MBR reading, the first stage of the bootloader initiates and accesses the PBR of the active partition.
+The PBR houses the second stage of the bootloader, which is necessary for initiating the OS loading process.
+This stage of the bootloader is more complex and is responsible for loading the essential files to start the operating system.

+* UEFI Systems
-In contrast, modern systems with UEFI don't rely on the MBR.
-Instead, they look for the **EFI System Partition (ESP)** on the storage device.
-The ESP is a special partition that stores UEFI bootloaders and other utility applications necessary for the boot process, including the bootloader for the operating system.
+  1. **EFI System Partition (ESP) Identification**: UEFI systems identify the ESP on the storage device, a special partition that contains UEFI bootloaders and utility applications essential for the boot process, including the OS bootloader.

-## **Bootloader**
+## Bootloader Phase

-Its primary role is to load the system's kernel into memory so that the system can start.
-In the Linux world, the bootloader is the first software that runs when a system is powered on.
-In the context of Linux, there are several bootloaders, with GRUB and LILO being among the most popular.
+The bootloader is the first software to run when a system is powered on.
+Its main function is to load the system's kernel into memory, initiating the startup process.
+In Linux, popular bootloaders include GRUB and LILO.

-### **GRUB (Grand Unified Bootloader)**
+### GRUB (Grand Unified Bootloader)

-GRUB is a versatile bootloader with multi-platform support.
-It can boot various operating systems, and its configuration is both powerful and flexible.
-Its stages are as follows:
+GRUB is a versatile bootloader with support for multiple platforms and operating systems.
+It offers a powerful and flexible configuration.
+Here's a breakdown of its stages:

-#### **MBR Stage**:

-- **GRUB Stage 1**: If your system is set up using the MBR (Master Boot Record) partitioning scheme, GRUB's first stage is stored within the MBR.
-This is limited to a mere 512 bytes.
-Due to its small size, its primary task is to find and load the next stage of the bootloader.
-It does this by either:
+#### 1. Initial Stage (MBR or UEFI)

+- MBR Stage

+  - Stage 1

+    Stored within the MBR, this stage is limited to 512 bytes and primarily locates and loads the next stage of the bootloader, either by:

-  - Loading **Stage 1.5**: Found in the first 32KB following the MBR on the storage device.
-This space is generally unallocated and free.
-Stage 1.5 knows the filesystem layout and can directly load Stage 2 from it.
+    - Loading **Stage 1.5**: Found in the first 32KB following the MBR.
+This stage understands the filesystem layout and can directly load Stage 2.
-  - Directly loading **Stage 2**: In some setups where Stage 1.5 is not present.
+    - Directly loading **Stage 2**: In setups where Stage 1.5 is not present.

-#### **UEFI Stage**:

-Modern systems, especially those post-2010, often come with UEFI (Unified Extensible Firmware Interface) instead of the legacy BIOS system.
-UEFI has many advantages over BIOS, such as:

-- Faster boot times
-- Better security features
-- Native support for larger drives
-- A GUI interface and mouse support
+- UEFI Stage

-For systems with UEFI: The UEFI firmware loads the EFI binary that GRUB provides.
-This binary is typically stored on the EFI system partition, a small, separate partition that contains boot-related files.
+  - For UEFI systems, the firmware loads the EFI binary provided by GRUB, typically stored on the ESP.
+UEFI offers several advantages over BIOS, including faster boot times, enhanced security features, support for larger drives, and a GUI interface with mouse support.

-#### **Stage 2**:

-Regardless of whether the system uses MBR or UEFI, Stage 2 is common:
+#### 2. Main Bootloader Stage (Stage 2)

-- **Configuration Loading**: At this stage, GRUB looks for its configuration file, usually located at `/boot/grub/grub.cfg`.
-This file contains the menu entries and various boot options.
+- **Configuration Loading**: GRUB locates its configuration file, usually found at `/boot/grub/grub.cfg`, which contains menu entries and various boot options.
-- **Menu Presentation**: The user sees the familiar GRUB menu, where they can choose which operating system or kernel version to boot.
-If no choice is made within a specified timeout, the default entry is booted.
+- **Menu Presentation**: The GRUB menu is displayed, allowing users to select an operating system or kernel version to boot.
+If no selection is made within a specified timeout, the default entry is booted.
-- **Kernel Loading**: Upon the user's selection or after the timeout, GRUB loads the selected Linux kernel and initial ramdisk (if any) into memory.
-Once loaded, control is transferred to the kernel, and the actual OS starts booting.
+- **Kernel Loading**: GRUB loads the selected Linux kernel and initial ramdisk (if any) into memory.
+Control is then handed over to the kernel, and the OS begins to boot.

-### **LILO (LInux LOader)**

-Though not as popular as GRUB in recent distributions, LILO has its historical significance.
-Unlike GRUB, which is more versatile and can understand filesystems, LILO relies on block mapping to boot the kernel.
-This means each time you change the configuration, LILO needs to be rewritten to the MBR.
-The simplicity of LILO, however, made it a preferred choice for many Linux enthusiasts in the earlier days.
+By following these steps, both BIOS and UEFI systems successfully initialize the hardware components and facilitate a smooth transition to the operating system, ensuring a successful boot process.

 ## **Kernel Loading Phase**